-Reset the ADC by taking the $\overline{\text{RESET}}$ pin low for a minimum of $t{w(RSL)}$ and then returning the pin high.
-After the rising edge of the RESET pin, a delay time of $t{d(RSSTA)}$ is required before communicating with the device; see the \c^2 C Timing Requirements section for reset timing information.
+Reset the ADC by taking the RESET pin low for a minimum of $t{w(RSL)}$ and then returning the pin high.
+After the rising edge of the RESET pin, a delay time of $t{d(RSTX)}$ is required before sending the first serial interface command or starting a conversion; see the UART Timing Requirements table for reset timing information.